 For the month of April 2018, Olive was the artist in residence at the Maribyrnong City Council’s Artsbox.
 Supported by Arts and Culture Maribyrnong the Artsbox is a converted shipping container that sits in the heart of Footscray.

-For the April residency at Arts Box, Olive and Lily undertook fieldwork amongst the shoppers at the Footscray market.
+Olive and Lily undertook fieldwork amongst the shoppers at the Footscray market.
 Working under the project title ‘Bag Lady’, they will investigate the relationship between place and people through the everyday use of the shopping bag.
 They seek to capture and celebrate the cultural and economic exchange that occurs in the market place.